 He purchased his first computer in 1970 for The New Zealand Aluminium Smelter for \$1.5 million which had to be purchased piece by piece from 5 different companies world wide as no one Company could provide the complete unit.

-Peter can't remember if this was a rookies or radio course, but it was taken at Laverton in 1948.
-Peter is 3rd from the left in the back row.
 He bought his first personal computer in 1995, complete with peripherals, for \$5,069.00 and this machine was 4 times more sophisticated than the one he had bought 25 years prior.